How to refer a client

 Have been granted leave to remain, are homeless and need to make an application for homelessness assistance to the local authority

-Need help asking the local authority to accommodate them either because they have a child or because they have social care needs
+Need help asking the local authority to accommodate them because they have a child who is at risk of harm due to destitution and/or homelessness

 Have accommodation which is unsuitable for them